philanderson888/course-notes/programming/README.md

 ## Rust

-Rust is the most-loved programming language in the world according to 2019 Stack Overflow survey
+Rust is the most-loved programming language in the world according to 2019 Stack Overflow survey.